istio/istio/tests/integration/README.md

         Helm values file.
 This can be an absolute path or relative to chartDir.
 Only valid when deploying Istio. (default "test-values/values-e2e.yaml")

   -istio.test.kube.minikube
         Indicates that the target environment is Minikube.
 Used by Ingress component to obtain the right IP address.
+This also pertains to any environment that doesn't support a LoadBalancer type.
 ```

 }